 The London Tree Partnership

-London’s population continues to grow, reaching 8.6 million in 2015.
+London’s population continues to grow, reaching 8.8 million in 2017.
 It is important that we continue to plant trees and improve London’s green spaces.
-The aim of the Mayor and the London Tree Partnership is to increase tree cover in London by 10 percent, from 20% to 22%.
+The aim of the Mayor and the London Tree Partnership is to increase tree cover in London by 10 per cent, to 23 per cent.

 London Tree Partners

-The following organisations are represented on the London Tree Partnership.
+The following organisations are represented in the London Tree Partnership.

 Please contact us if you would like to become a partner.